 We asked IT leaders how they were defending against data loss and how happy they were with their current solutions.
 One thing was called out loud and clear: traditional DLP technology isn’t cutting it.
 In fact, 100% of IT leaders using legacy static email DLP are frustrated by it!

-Organizations are finding it too time consuming to maintain and impractical for everyday use.
+Organisations are finding it too time-consuming to maintain and impractical for everyday use.
 37% have had to manually alter rules to make them usable for employees, which has put data at even more risk.
 Essentially, the survey data shows that traditional static email DLP is fundamentally unable to prevent email data breaches.

-That’s why organizations are turning towards intelligent, context-driven human layer security.
-Human layer security uses contextual machine learning to detect abnormal behaviors and alert users to mistakes as they’re happening.
+That’s why organisations are turning towards intelligent, context-driven human layer security.
+Human layer security uses contextual machine learning to detect abnormal behaviours and alert users to mistakes as they’re happening.
 Put simply – it lets workers get on with being productive while keeping them secure at the same time.

 Don’t gamble on getting lucky and avoiding a data breach.
-Understand the risks and bring the latest DLP insights into your organization today: download your full 2021 report here.
+Understand the risks and bring the latest DLP insights into your organisation today: download your full 2021 report today.